 2014 Conference Information

-New: CEUs have been approved for Substance Abuse, Mental Health, and Peer Support.
+New: Continuing Education Units Finalized for Substance Abuse, Mental Health, Peer Support, and Problem Gambling.

 Please Join Us at the 2014 Conference by Registering Today!

 The 2014 conference will provide a wide array of beneficial learning opportunities for everyone who attends.

 Providers, legislators, consumers, veterans, family members, and others interested in wellness and recovery for persons experiencing behavioral health issues will be in attendance at the annual conference.